Solarpunk-Storytelling/Solarpunk-Storytelling.github.io/content/stories/return-kiribati.md

 My eyes combed the ebony veils for signs of pursuit, but the outcasts’ ramshackle vessel couldn’t have made it through.
 We sailed alone once more.

-“Argo, thanks for keeping us safe”, I finally breathed with relief.
+“Argo, thanks for keeping us safe,” I finally breathed with relief.

-“That is my primary function, and what the storm-runner models were designed for, Captain.”, the ship’s computer replied in calculated soothing tones.
+“That is my primary function, and what the storm-runner models were designed for, Captain,” the ship’s computer replied in calculated soothing tones.

 “Did you notify the GOPs yet?”